tothuhien/lsd2/README.md

 ## Using variances

 Variance is used to penalize long branch lengths.
 The variance formula of each branch v_i is proprtion to (b_i + b), where b (specified by option __-b__) is the pseudo constant added to adjust the dependency of variances to branch lengths.
 This parameter is a positive number, and by defaul is maximum of median branch length and 10/seqlength.
 It could be adjusted based on how much your input tree is relaxed.
 The smaller it is, the more variances are linear to branch lengths, which is more appropriate for strict clock tree.
 The bigger it is the less dependent of branch lengths on variances, which may be better for relaxed tree.
-Set __v -1__ to use variances, and __v -2__ to run program twice where the second time calculates variances based of the estimated branch length of the first time.
+Set __-v 1__ to use variances, and __-v 2__ to run program twice where the second time calculates variances based of the estimated branch length of the first time.
+Simulation shows that -v 2 give slightly better result than -v 1 in average.

 ## Some examples of command lines: